-Gunung Sindoro (3,150 m) is the northern twin of Sumbing (3,371 m) separated by the Kledung Pass (1,404m).
-Both can be climbed from Kledung village.
+Gunung Sindoro (3,150 m) is the northern twin of Sumbing (3,371 m) separated by the Kledung Pass (1,404 m).
+Both can be climbed from Kledung village in an extended weekend.
 Hotel Kledung Pass (0813 2811 9888), on the saddle, is a convenient place to stay.
-As with Sumbing, the summit of Sindoro offers majestic 360-degree views of Dieng (Gunung Prau) to the north, Slamet and Ciremai to the west, and Sumbing, Merapi, Merbabu and Ungaran to the east.
+The summit of Sindoro offers majestic 360-degree views of Dieng (Gunung Prau) to the north, Slamet and Ciremai to the west, and Sumbing, Merapi, Merbabu and Ungaran to the east.

 This profile should be read in conjunction with Gunung Sumbing.
-With an extra day after climbing Sumbing, Sindoro can be climbed by the shorter Sigedang route leaving time to return to Semarang for a late evening flight home the next day.
+With an extra day, Sindoro can be climbed by the shorter Sikatok/Sigedang route leaving time to return to Semarang for an evening flight home the next day.
 Since you already have your camping gear with you from Sumbing, a camp on Sindoro the next night works well.

-The ‘classical’ route from Kledung Pass, on the southern side of the mountain, starts at 1,654 m.
+The usual route from Kledung Pass, on the southern side of the mountain, starts at 1,654 m.
 With a vertical ascent of about 1,500 m, this route would take about six hours.
-But as an ‘add-on’ to Sumbing, we recommend the much shorter Sigedang route on the northern side.
+But as an ‘add-on’ to Sumbing, we recommend the much shorter Sikatok/Sigedang route on the northern side.
 This route has the advantage that you can start the climb at 2,217 m leaving only a vertical ascent of 1,023 m to the summit.

 In 2019, two intrepid Java Lava climbers set off for Sindoro immediately after having descended Sumbing.
 The drive to Basecamp Sikatok (purchase tickets and arrange guides and porters here), though the tea plantations and to Pos II, at the trailhead, took 2:45 hours.